irssi/irssi.github.io/documentation/help/ignore.markdown

 The special level 'NO_ACT' can be used to ignore activity in the statusbar without actually ignoring the message; this behavior is somewhat special because it is allowed in addition to other ignores for the same target.
+The special level 'HIDDEN' can be used to hide matching messages that can later be revealed using /WINDOW HIDELEVEL -HIDDEN

 ### Examples ###